Isuzu Bellett 1600GTR (1969)

 The interior is finished entirely in black, including the leather-wrapped steering wheel, with only the wooden shift-lever knob providing a contrasting note of gloss.

-The layout of the instruments is the same as in the previous GT and Bellett Sport models, but the panel itself is now matte black.
+The layout of the instruments is the same as in the GT and Bellett Sport models, but the panel itself is matte black.

-However, once one settles into the newly designed seats with integrated headrests, adjusts their driving position, and looks at the instruments through the steering-wheel spokes, portions of the speedometer and tachometer, particularly their upper sections, are obscured by the wheel rim.
-In the case of the author, who is 173cm tall, this initially seemed like a matter of individual build.
+However, once one settles into the newly designed seats (with integrated headrests), adjusts the driving position, and looks at the instruments through the steering-wheel spokes, portions of the speedometer and tachometer, particularly their upper sections, are obscured by the wheel rim.
+In the case of this 173cm-tall author, it initially seemed like a matter of individual build.
 But when a colleague standing 185cm tall took the wheel, he too found the instruments difficult to read.
 A driver around 165cm tall can just manage to read the gauges clearly within the inner arc of the rim, but for taller drivers, or more precisely, those with a greater seated height, this point will not go unnoticed.

 The cause is likely the combination of the thicker, leather-wrapped rim and the reduced steering-wheel diameter.
-It seems inevitable that there will be complaints.
+It seems inevitable that there will be some complaints about this.

 For this test, we selected a route totaling approximately 300km, incorporating sections of the Tomei and Chuo expressways as well as gravel roads in the foothills of Mount Fuji.

-Considering this car’s hard-edged performance potential, the effort required by the clutch and shift lever is surprisingly light, and even in congested traffic it never feels difficult to handle.
-This may be because we were expecting a kind of “physically demanding” driving experience comparable to that of the Toyota 2000GT or Skyline 2000GT-R, but in fact, the car proved surprisingly easy to drive.
+Considering the hard-edged performance potential of this car, the clutch and shift lever efforts are surprisingly light, and even in congested traffic it never feels difficult to handle.
+This may have been because we were expecting a “physically demanding” kind of driving experience comparable to that of the Toyota 2000GT or Skyline 2000GT-R, but we found that the car was surprisingly easy to drive.

 That said, the ferocity of its acceleration from rest leaves no doubt as to the potency of its 120ps at 6400rpm.
-Waiting at an intersection for the light to turn green, selecting low gear, then pressing the throttle firmly sees the tachometer needle leap to 6000rpm in an instant, dispatching the crowd of eagerly-driven taxis in the blink of an eye.
-What makes this especially enjoyable is that it happens without conscious effort; one is simply driving as though they are in an ordinary car.
+Waiting at an intersection for the light to turn green, selecting low gear, then pressing the throttle firmly sends the tachometer needle leaping to 6000rpm in an instant, dispatching the surrounding taxis in the blink of an eye.
+What makes this especially enjoyable is that it happens without conscious effort; one is simply driving as they would in an ordinary car.

-In overtaking situations, even pressing the accelerator from around 40km/h in top gear produces response similar to that of a typical 1500cc-class sedan accelerating in third.
-This alone indicates that the engine is not a highly strung, narrow-powerband unit tuned only for peak output, but rather one designed to allow full use of its ample low-speed torque, while covering the high-speed range through its dual camshaft mechanism.
-Of course, driving lazily without downshifting would be unkind to the engine.
-Drop it into third, and the car surges forward so forcefully that high speeds arrive sooner than the driver might expect.
+In overtaking situations, accelerating from 40km/h in top gear produces response similar to that of a typical 1500cc-class sedan accelerating in third.
+This alone indicates that the engine is not a high-strung, peaky unit tuned only for maximum output, but rather one designed to allow full use of its ample low-speed torque, while covering the high-speed range with its dual camshaft mechanism.
+Of course, driving lazily without downshifting would be unkind to such an engine.
+Drop into third, and the car accelerates so forcefully that high speeds arrive sooner than the driver might expect.

-Accelerating hard away from expressway toll gates, one notices that the fishtailing or wheelspin so often associated with launching a high-powered car is scarcely present, thanks to the differential lock that is fitted as standard equipment.
+Leaving expressway toll gates under hard throttle, one notices that the fishtailing or wheelspin so often associated with launching a high-powered car is scarcely present, thanks to the differential lock that is fitted as standard equipment.

 The way speed builds crisply and in direct proportion to throttle openings is reminiscent of a rotary-engined car, yet the overall sensation is one of greater reassurance and solidity.
-We were not lucky enough to have the opportunity to verify the catalog top speed of 190km/h, but judging from the rate at which engine speed rises and from the on-paper performance curves, there is little doubt that 190km/h can be readily attained, and perhaps even exceeded, given the apparent margin in reserve.
+We were not lucky enough to have an opportunity to confirm the catalog top speed of 190km/h, but judging from the rate at which engine speed rises and from the on-paper performance curve, there is little doubt that 190km/h can be achieved, and perhaps even exceeded, given the apparent power in reserve.

 Performance for the Skilled Driver

-We have already devoted a considerable amount of space to discussing straight-line performance, but when one stops to consider who this car is actually intended for, it is difficult not to feel a certain unease.
+We have already devoted a considerable amount of space to discussing straight-line performance, but when one stops to consider the kind of buyer this car is intended for, it is difficult not to feel a certain unease.
 It is extremely flexible in all its responses, and its controls are, if anything, easier to manage than those of an ordinary sports-type car.
 Yet therein lies the concern: once one allows oneself to be carried along by this apparent ease, the car can suddenly bare its fangs in the most unexpected circumstances.

-When tested on dirt, it proved capable of executing throttle-induced turns with remarkable ease.
-More precisely, simply turning the steering wheel and applying the throttle is enough for the engine’s prodigious torque to send the car instantly into a spin.
+When tested on dirt, throttle-induced oversteer proved remarkably easy to induce.
+More precisely, simply turning the steering wheel and applying the throttle smartly is enough for the engine’s prodigious torque to send the car instantly into a spin.
 In the hands of someone who understands this behavior and knows how to use it to their advantage, this translates into superb controllability.
-But if an inexperienced driver were to apply the throttle carelessly, then panic and abruptly lift off after losing control, the car would break free of the driver’s intentions and spin violently on its own.
+But if an inexperienced driver were to treat the throttle carelessly, then panic and abruptly lift off after losing control, the car would break free of the driver’s intentions and spin violently on its own.

 From the standpoint of responding to increasingly diversified market demand, manufacturers have been putting a great deal of effort into developing high-performance cars, and the GTR can be seen as just one example of this trend.
 But if a buyer were to invest 1.16 million yen thinking that they were simply buying a more powerful version of the Bellett GT, this car–precisely because it seems so manageable at first–could become genuinely dangerous.

-Certainly, from a mechanical standpoint it is equipped with all the expected modern safety features: an energy-absorbing steering column, dual-circuit braking system, crash padding, and more, all intended to anticipate and mitigate potential accidents.
+Certainly, from a mechanical standpoint it is equipped with all the expected modern safety features, including an energy-absorbing steering column, dual-circuit braking system, crash padding, and other items intended to anticipate and mitigate potential accidents.
 Even so, that is no reason to wish this car upon those who lack proper understanding.

-At the very least, it can be said this is a machine that will only truly come into its own in the hands of elite–in the positive sense of the word–drivers who are thoroughly familiar with sports cars, and who have complete confidence in, and take full responsibility for, their own driving techniques.
+At the very least, it can be said this is a machine that will only truly come into its own in the hands of exceptional drivers–in the positive sense of the word–who are thoroughly familiar with sports cars, and who have complete confidence in, and take full responsibility for, their own driving techniques.

 Equipment Leaves Little to Be Desired

-As far as equipment is concerned, there is virtually no cause for complaint.
+As far as equipment is concerned, there is nothing to complain about.
 Besides the aforementioned safety measures, almost everything one might hope for in a sports-type car is fitted as standard.
 The tires are 165HR-13 radials (with a choice of Bridgestone BS11s, Dunlop SP3s, or Yokohama GT Specials), mounted on capless wheels.
 Halogen fog lamps with 55W bulbs are installed between the split front bumper and the license plate.
 The rear window is equipped with an electric defogger.
 Braking is by servo-assisted discs at the front, while the rear drums incorporate a pressure control valve to help prevent lockup.
 The wipers are a high-speed type, finished in matte black, and even the hood is similarly blacked out to prevent glare.
 One might even say the equipment borders on excessive.

 The suspension on the GTR has been significantly stiffened, but despite this, there is surprisingly little harshness even on the standard radial tires, and ride comfort is by no means poor.
 This is likely due in large part to the new seats, which represent a marked and most welcome improvement over previous designs.
 It is often said that a sports car or GT is not “the real thing” unless it rides harshly, but this is a lingering illusion from the past, when improvements in road holding could only be achieved at the expense of ride comfort.
-As long as stable handling with minimal roll can be attained, there is no reason why ride quality should not be good as well.
+As long as stable handling with minimal roll can be attained, there is no reason not to aim for a good ride as well.
 Excessive softness may indeed lead to driver fatigue, but neither is a rock-hard racing setup well suited to long-distance travel on rough roads.
 To argue that such a ride embodies the true essence of a sports car is, frankly, a strange notion.

 The transmission is the same unit used in the 117 Coupe.
-Excessive gear noise has been cited as one long-standing weakness of the Bellett, but at least in the case of this test car, operation was exceptionally quiet.
+Excessive gear noise has been cited as a long-standing weakness of the Bellett, but at least in this test car’s case, operation was exceptionally quiet.
 No vibration was transmitted through the shift knob, and the gearbox proved genuinely easy to use.
 We used double-clutching during upshifts and downshifts, but this was done primarily out of consideration for protecting the synchronizers and the clutch itself, and in practical terms there is no real need to do so.
-Still, given the strong torque output of 14.5kgm at 4000rpm, one would hope that a conscientious owner would choose to drive it in this manner, as the proper way to treat a car of this kind.
+Still, given the strong torque output of 14.5kgm at 4000rpm, one would hope that a conscientious owner would choose to drive it in this manner, as it is the proper way to treat this kind of car.

 Will It Become the Darling of the Racing World?

-Since the Toyota RT55 (sold as the Toyota 1600GT) ceased production, the market has been without a domestically made 1600cc car equipped with a DOHC engine–apart from this car’s sibling, the 117 Coupe, which belongs to a separate class.
+Since the Toyota RT55 (sold as the Toyota 1600GT) ceased production, the market had been without a domestically made 1600cc car equipped with a DOHC engine–apart from the GTR’s sibling, the 117 Coupe, which belongs to another class.
 Compared with the RT55, however, the GTR offers dramatically better performance.
-The RT55 delivered 110ps at 6200 rpm and a maximum torque of 14.0kgm at 5000rpm, with a catalog top speed of 175km/h.
+The RT55 delivered 110ps at 6200rpm and a maximum torque of 14.0kgm at 5000rpm, and a catalog top speed of 175km/h.
 Even so, race-spec versions of the RT55 went on to achieve outstanding success in competition.
-Therefore, it is natural to expect that private entrants will soon begin tuning this machine to compete in upcoming races, and that it will become a lively presence in the racing scene.
+Therefore, it is natural to expect that private entrants will soon begin tuning this machine as well to compete in races, and that it will become a lively presence in the racing scene.

-All the same, the fact that the RT55 was offered with a 5-speed gearbox in production form comes to mind.
+All the same, the fact that the production RT55 was offered with a 5-speed gearbox comes to mind.

 While charging along the highway in the GTR, a thought briefly crossed my mind: “Since they have gone to such lengths to equip this car so completely, why not go all the way and make a 5-speed transmission standard?”